Execution and Automatic Startup

 %gid:prop1,prop2

 "%" indicates a gid instead of a uid.
 The properties grant access to certain CAPS features.
-Currently supported access property values are: read, write, admin.
+Supported access property values are: read, write, admin.

 AS.auth.basic.users.group